spacevtime/botnet_passwords/README.md

 # botnet_passwords
-Passwords used by botnet trying to gain access to my honeypot
+This is a raw list of passwords used by a botnet that is trying to gain access to my honeypot.
+Username is always the domain name.